timmyjose-projects/garvel/design/Scratch.md

  * Migrate tool for Maven projects using the POM Parser to generate the corresponding Garvel.gl file.
  * Progress Monitor using total file size and currently downloaded bytes.
  * `Garvel.lock` file is now required to maintain the current state of the project's dependencies.

+ * Logging becomes increasingly important.
+Configure the base Java logger.
+ * Improve error-handling by using custom methods to chain causes for proper display.

   Overall strategy:
   ****************